openmc-dev/openmc/docs/source/usersguide/processing.rst

 ---------------

-A great deal of information is available in statepoint files (See :ref:`devguide_statepoint`), most of which is easily extracted by the provided utility statepoint.py.
+A great deal of information is available in statepoint files (See :ref:`usersguide_statepoint`), most of which is easily extracted by the provided utility statepoint.py.
 This utility provides a Python class to load statepoints and extract data - it is used in many of the provided plotting utilities, and can be used in user-created scripts to carry out manipulations of the data.
 To